AnasElii/eth_custom_wallet/README.md

 - Node.js: Version 14 or higher.
 - npm: Installed along with Node.js.
 - Infura Account: Required to connect to the Ethereum network.
-- tBoy Token Contract: Deployed on the Sepolia testnet.
+- ERC-20 Token Contract: Deployed on the Sepolia testnet.

 ## Installation
 Clone the Repository: